tandasat/barevisor/src/uefi/README.md

 ![](images/demo_bochs.gif)

-Note that the author was unable to test booting an OS in Bochs because unable to install an OS in our Bochs configuration, where UEFI is used instead of traditional BIOS.
+You may test code on the UEFI shell but not booting an OS.
+The author was unable to install an OS on Bochs when UEFI is used instead of traditional BIOS.
 Please let me know if you made it work.

 ## Testing with VMware